Hello and Welcome.

 I'm Julia Nowland.

-When couples, families or individuals first come to see me, they’re usually struggling with feelings of frustration, anger and resentment.
+As a Relationship Therapist, when couples, families or individuals first come to see me, they’re usually struggling with feelings of frustration, anger and resentment.
 They’re stuck in a rut with their loved one and can’t seem to break or change old patterns of behaviour.
 Sometimes it’s a last ditch effort to save the relationship from falling apart altogether.

 They tell me things like: